bravoalpha79/MothRadar/README.md

 _The upvoting system has been tested successfully.
 No issue was found._

-### Comments system
+#### Comments system

-1. In the Ticket detail view, if a logged-in user attemts tu submit a comment without entering any content into the comment text area, check that an information message is displayed next to the Submit comment button.
+1. In the Ticket detail view, if a logged-in user attempts to submit a comment without entering any content into the comment text area, check that an information message is displayed next to the Submit comment button.
 2. If a logged-in user submits a non-empty comment, check that the comment becomes displayed at the bottom of the existing comments (if any) and highlighted in green.
 3. Upon page refresh, check that the newly submitted comment is displayed without highlight.
 4. Check that the existing comments are sorted from newest at the top.